opencv/opencv/doc/tutorials/introduction/android_binary_package/android_dev_intro.rst

    Here is Google's `install guide <http://developer.android.com/sdk/installing.html>`_ for the SDK.

-   .. note:: If you choose SDK packed into a Windows installer, then you should have 32-bit JRE
+   .. note:: You can choose downloading ``ADT Bundle package`` that in addition to Android SDK Tools includes
-             installed.
-It is not a prerequisite for Android development, but installer is a x86 application and requires 32-bit Java runtime.
+             Eclipse + ADT + CDT plugins, Android Platform-tools, the latest Android platform and the latest Android system image for the emulator - this is the best choice for those who is setting up Android development environment the first time!

    .. note:: If you are running x64 version of Ubuntu Linux, then you need ia32 shared libraries
              for use on amd64 and ia64 systems to be installed.
 You can install them with the